CentaurusInfra/alnair/demo/gpu-sharing/README.md

 # Alnair GPU sharing feature demo
+## Purpose
+Demostrate running multiple jobs on one GPU, i.e., GPU sharing feature, provided by Alnair platform improves GPU utilization and reduce overall job completion time.

+Alnair vGPU device plugin supports both fractional gpu memory and compute to indiviual job/process, together with vGPU scheduler gurantees no cross-node scheduling.
 ## Prerequisite
 A two-node Kubernetes cluster.
 At least one node has one Nvidia GPU card.

+## Steps
-The following steps were executed on Kubernetes v1.20.5.
+The following steps were executed and verified on a v1.21.4 Kubernetes cluster.
 Nvidia GPU is V100 with 32GB RAM.

-## Steps

 1. Clone Alnair Git repo